Are Border Dogs Rabid?

-Kurt came out of the laundromat and stared at me standing by the highway in front of an oversized tortoise sculpture shaking a giant jug of dog treats at cars.
+Kurt came out of the laundromat and stared at me standing by the highway, in front of an oversized lifelike tortoise sculpture shaking a giant jug of dog treats at passing cars.
 No context.

-I looked at the jug in my hand, while the car with the young man zoomed by, I had some explaining to do.
+I looked at the jug in my hand, while the car with the young man zoomed by, much happened since he went inside.

-I guess I didn’t think that rescue plan out.
-Let me take you back to last year on the border in Organ Pipe Cactus National Monument …
+I suppose I didn’t think that dog rescue out.
+Let me take you back to 2020 in Organ Pipe Cactus National Monument right on the border …

 The highway that runs through Organ Pipe is a two lane smooth blacktop drive straight to the Mexico International border crossing.
 Somewhere between the border and the campground is where I saw the dog trotting down the desert road.